ofiwg/libfabric/man/fi_cxi.7.md

 :   Number of micro-seconds to sleep before retrying a dropped side-band, flow
     control message.
 Setting to zero will disable any sleep.

+*FI_UNIVERSE_SIZE*
+:   Defines the maximum number of processes that will be used by distribute
+    OFI application.

+*FI_CXI_CTRL_RX_EQ_MAX_SIZE*
+:   Max size of the receive event queue used for side-band/control messages.
+    Default receive event queue size is based on FI_UNIVERSE_SIZE.
+Increasing the receive event queue size can help prevent side-band/control messages from being dropped and retried but at the cost of additional memory usage.
+Size is always aligned up to a 4KiB boundary.

 Note: Use the fi_info utility to query provider environment variables:
 <code>fi_info -p cxi -e</code>